 Long Sales Life

-In the late 1980s, “Paint It Black” became associated with the Vietnam War due to its use in both the ending credits of the 1987 film Full Metal Jacket and its use as the theme song for Tour Of Duty, a CBS-TV show about the Vietnam war which ran from 1987-1990.
-The airing of the song on the TV show, which played around the world, contributed to its revised popularity in the late 1980s-early-1990s.
-In May of 1990 in the Netherlands, after “Paint It Black” was re-released there as a single again, it hit the No.1 position on the Dutch Top 40 chart.
+In the late 1980s, “Paint It Black” became associated with the Vietnam War due to its use in both Hollywood films and TV shows.
+It was used in the ending credits of the 1987 film Full Metal Jacket and it also became the theme song for the CBS-TV show, Tour Of Duty, a Vietnam war era series that ran from 1987-1990.
+The airing of the song on the TV show especially — which played around the world — contributed to the song’s revised popularity in the late 1980s-early-1990s.
+In May of 1990 in the Netherlands, after “Paint It Black” was re-released there as a single again, it hit No.1 on the Dutch Top 40 chart.
 Later marketing and packaging of the song in those years also referred to the Tour of Duty TV show.

 Some Vietnam veterans have identified with the song as well.
 One writer to SongFacts.com — “Bill,” from Queens, New York — made the following observation about the song’s Vietnam association: